svera/coreander/README.md

 ### Send to email

 Coreander can also send documents through email.
 This way, you can take advantage of services such as [Amazon's send to email](https://www.amazon.com/gp/help/customer/display.html?nodeId=G7NECT4B4ZWHQ8WV).
-You can use any service that allow sending emails using the SMTP protocol, like [GMX](gmx.com).
+You can use any email service that allow sending emails using the SMTP protocol, like [GMX](gmx.com).
 The following environment variables need to be defined:

 * `SMTPSERVER`: The URL of the SMTP server to be used, for example `mail.gmx.com`.
-* `SMTPPORT`: The port number used by the email service, defaults to `587` if missing.
+* `SMTPPORT`: The port number used by the email service, defaults to `587`.
 * `SMTPUSER`: The user name.
 * `SMTPPASSWORD`: User's password.